dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/er-em-configuration-page/_index.md

 administration to the medication administration time/modifier section so that all medications are within the same section.

-Within this section, you can list the item name in which we provided a default description, these items will match to corresponding CPT and CDM codes.
+Within this section, you can list item names, for which we have provided default descriptions.
+These items will align with their corresponding CPT and CDM codes.

 ![](image-532.jpg)